Naxus28/mongodb-tutorial/README.md

 db.redFruits.insertOne({ name: "Strawberry" }) #"db" refers to "fruits"
 #fruits is now created

+#the .help() method can be called on a db or collection

 # The "find" method does not return an array but the first 20 documents by default
 # and a cursor that allows us to cycle through the remanining documents.
 So in the mongo shell,
 # if you have a collection with more than 20 documents and issue "db.<collection>.find()"